constanzafierro/constanzafierro.github.io/_posts/2020-05-22-recipes-open-domain-chatbot.markdown

 {% include image.html file="../assets/img/nlp-summary-03/retnrefine.png"
 description="Figure 2.
 Retrieve and Refine architecture." zoom=55 %}

-## Training objectives
+## 2. Training objectives

 - <u>Retriever</u>: cross entropy over the $$y_{cand_i}$$ where $$y_{cand_1}$$ is the score of the correct response and the rest are negatives.
 - <u>Generator</u>: standard maximum likelihood estimation (MLE)
-- <u>Dialogue retrieval</u>: with MLE is not clear the relation between the retrieval response and the gold label (the correct answer).
-It has been proven that just using MLE makes the model ignore completely the retrieved utterance.
-Thus, here they replace the gold label with the retrieved utterance $$\alpha \%$$ of the times.
+- <u>Dialogue retrieval</u>: it has been proven that simply using MLE makes the model ignore completely the retrieved utterance.
+This probably happens because the relation between the retrieval response and the gold label (the correct final answer) is not clear.
+Thus, here they replace the gold label with the retrieved utterance α% of the times.
 - <u>Knowledge retrieval</u>: here we can simply use MLE because the fine-tuning datasets used have a clear correspondence between the correct knowledge retrieval and response.

-### Unlikelihood training
+### 2.1 Unlikelihood training

 ([Welleck et al., 2020](https://arxiv.org/pdf/1908.04319))

-They also tried this objective because it was created to mitigate problems of MLE when training language models, such as repetition: using the same tokens more frequently than a human, and token distribution mismatch: using low frequency tokens (more specific tokens) too rarely compared to humans.
+They also tried this objective because it was created to mitigate problems of MLE when training language models, such as repetition (using the same tokens more frequently than a human), and token distribution mismatch (using specific tokens that have  low frequency too rarely compared to humans).

 <u>Main idea:</u> to decrease the model’s probability of certain tokens, called negative candidates $$C_t$$.
 To do this, will add an expression to the MLE loss that we'll take these candidates into account, this is what we call unlikelihood loss: